cupsster/FLSUN-SR---Klipper-Config/README.md

 | `park_z_raise_ammount`  | 30            | How much to raise nozzle in relative mode |

 ## Macros
-Growing list of macros provided in this repository:
+Growing list of macros provided in this repository (many more will come):
 * [G27](/Configuration/macros/G27.cfg)
 * [G29](/Configuration/macros/G29.cfg)
 * [M204](/Configuration/macros/M204.cfg)